adriancl1/AK-Engine/README.md

 * While in Demo scene, press 1 to play Skeleton attack animation and 2 to play the Skeleton walk animation.

 ## Changelog
+Version 1.0 (Assignment 3)
+* Added component rig and bone, that modify the mesh it is attached to through skinning.
+* Added component animation, which will modify bones transformations to play an animation.
+You can create clips and modify their start and end time.
+You can choose to blend or not to blend when switching animations.
+* Added a demo scene to try the previous new features without any problems.

 Version 0.5.5 (Assignment 2)
 * Added acceleration through quadtree for mouse picking & camera culling.
 * Textures resources are now updated on runtime if the original file is changed.